Every Garden Has a Golden Hour. Sue Knowles Makes It Last.

 amidst beauty that demands nothing in return.

-The paintings that survive contain 47–112 individual petal studies, each traceable to her garden, each
+The pieces that emerge are layered with 47–112 individual petal studies, each traceable to her garden, each one painted in the exact light that first called her to stop walking.

 Collectors tell us: "Sue’s paintings do something photographs can’t.
 They breathe the outside